brevityinmotion/straylight/README.md

 Let's solve this together!

+Accelerator 0: Introduction - Project Straylight - Security Accelerators, Mentoring, and Collaboration
+- The introductory blog post can be accessed at https://medium.com/@brevityinmotion/introduction-project-straylight-security-accelerators-mentoring-and-collaboration-7426a32bd940?sk=7913ec6788585ac17c22065a64b1f267.

 Accelerator 1: External IP domain reconnaissance and attack surface visualization in under 2 minutes.
 - The blog post can be accessed at https://medium.com/@brevityinmotion/external-ip-domain-reconnaissance-and-attack-surface-visualization-in-under-2-minutes-b2ab06105def?sk=45a029919647bd3214e6dd1e8526ca25.
 It provides a walkthrough of the process.
 The corresponding source code and Jupyter notebooks are contained within this repository to replicate the capability.